*** We would like to start planning the 2020 season now so feel free to contact us well ahead of time to secure your stay ***

 Depending on your cooking skills and interests it may be that there is some kitchen work.
 Mainly we want to work together to keep a very clean and tidy space that everyone can enjoy.
 There will be 3 meals a day.
 Dinner will be collective, as will lunch, more than likely, but breakfast will be a fend-for yourself affair.
 There will be lots of cereal, fruit, yogourt, eggs, bread etc.

 We are not vegetarian but we can accommodate vegetarian diets here.
-Vegans are welcome but they will have a harder time as we can't cater to their needs.
+Vegans are welcome but they will have a harder time as we won't cater to their needs.
 We enjoy our fresh eggs from our hens, and we try to source our meat locally and ethically.

 Our two little kids are extremely vivacious and energetic, and they will probably take a great interest in you and want to play.
 If you are good with children and enjoy spending time with them that is a big bonus, but you will not be expected to be a babysitter.
 That said, it will be much better if you enjoy little kids and are comfortable engaging with them.